lonycell/grafana.v7/docs/sources/packages_api/runtime/echometa.md

 ### userSignedIn property

-True when user is logged in into Grafana.
+True when user is logged in into ThingSPIN.

 <b>Signature</b>